Mental Wellness Program

 What a day at Pepper Tree Farm looks like

-Children come in small groups, two to four at a time, so the experience feels safe, personal, and unhurried.
+Siblings come in small groups, two to four at a time, so the experience feels safe, personal, and unhurried.
+A typical day in our program:

 “Kids heal when they are taken out of their heads and brought into the present moment.”